NomotoK/doris-mcp-lite/README.md

 }
 ```
+Note that you can use `uv` and `server` instead of passing absolute path in config file, but you need to make sure that `uv` is in your PATH.

+**Connection URL**

+Remember to replace `doris://user:pass@localhost:9030/mydb` with your actual database connection string.

 For more information on how to configure your client, please refer to :

 [For Server Developers - Model Context Protocol - Claude](https://modelcontextprotocol.io/quickstart/server)

 [Config and Using MCP | CherryStudio](https://docs.cherry-ai.com/advanced-basic/mcp/config)